My Chef’s Apron

 • 📖 Recipe

-• Juicy & Slightly Crispy: Golden brown on the outside, tender inside, with a sweet-and-spicy glaze everyone will love.
+• Juicy and slightly crispy: Golden brown on the outside, tender and juicy on the inside, with a sweet and spicy glaze that clings to every bite.

-• Customizable Heat: Mild or fiery, adjust the spice to suit your taste.
+• Adjustable heat: Mild or fiery, simply adjust the cayenne to suit your taste or your audience.

 Ingredients & Notes